 Chandigarh Rose Festival

 The city beautiful Chandigarh is all set to experience the fragrance of Rose Festival 2019 which is scheduled to be held at Rose Garden in Sector 16 during the month of February.
-It will be held on 22nd February to 24th February 2019.
+It will be held from 28th February to 1st March 2020.

 Kala Ghoda Arts Festival